signalfx/gdi-specification/specification/semantic_conventions.md

 - value of type `int64` must be set to allocation size in bytes

 For each `cpu` sample:
-- label `source.event.period` of type `int64` MUST contain the sampling period if this sample represents a periodic event
+- label `source.event.period` of type `int64` MUST contain the sampling period in milliseconds if this sample represents a periodic event
 - label `thread.state` of type `string` OPTIONALLY can be set to describe the state of the thread

 Missing file name and function MUST be reported as `unknown`.
 Missing line number MUST be reported as `-1`.